 In 1950, Franklin was recruited by John Randall of King’s College, London.
 There, she worked alongside Maurice Wilkins and Raymond Gosling, using X-ray diffraction to study the structure of DNA.
-In this, her meticulous and groundbreaking work produced the X-ray patterns – and accompanying report – which provided the vital information for Francis Crick and David Watson to publish, in 1953, their DNA model.
+In this, her meticulous and groundbreaking work produced the X-ray patterns – and accompanying report – which provided the vital information for Francis Crick and James Watson to publish, in 1953, their DNA model.
 As Crick would later write, ‘the data which really helped us to obtain the structure was mainly obtained by Rosalind Franklin’.

 Scientist and humanist J.D.
 Bernal wrote that:

 As a scientist Miss Franklin was distinguished by extreme clarity and perfection in everything she undertook.
 Her photographs are among the most beautiful X-ray photographs of any substance ever taken.
 Their excellence was the fruit of extreme care in preparation and mounting of the specimens as well as in the taking of the photographs.